dmmnjaws/ASoft-2020-2021-quizzes-tutor-arquitecture-documentation/documentation/module_view_decomposition.md

 - **DMI1.**

   *Quizzes-tutor was planned to be developed by multiple independent teams which called for the distinction of Bounded Contexts.
 This is achieved by using a decomposition style that uses the information-hiding principle of the Encapsulation **modifiability** tactic.
 Encapsulation reduces the probability that a change to one module propagates to other modules.
-This is achieved through the introduction of explicit interfaces to each module. `(which in the quizzes-tutor are the Service classes of each module?)`.*
+This is achieved through the introduction of explicit interfaces to each module.*

 Rationale on **Domain Distillation** comments, improvements and considerations:

 - **DD1.**

-  *From a point of view of **Domain Distillation**, the following modules are part of the Core Domain:*
+  *The following modules are part of the Core Domain:*
   - **course**
   - **question** and **answer**
-  - **questionsubmission** `(is questionsubmission really a part of the Core Domain?)`
+  - **questionsubmission**
   - **quiz**
   - **user**